-Here are some additional gardening courses available with your subscription to Wondrium (The Great Courses Plus).
+Here are some additional gardening courses available from The Great Courses:

 How to Grow Anything: Your Best Garden and Landscape in 6 Lessons

-How to Grow Anything: Your Best Garden and Landscape in 6 Lessons is another foundational gardening course taught by Melinda Myers.
-This course is more practical and how-to than The Science Of Gardening, and makes a nice complement once you’ve taken Dr. Chalker-Scott’s course.
+How to Grow Anything: Your Best Garden and Landscape in 6 Lessons is a foundational gardening course taught by Melinda Myers.
+This course is more practical and how-to than The Science Of Gardening and makes a nice complement once you’ve taken Dr. Chalker-Scott’s course.